seguinleo/WindowsBestPractices/README.md

 * Clean all drives (Type "Disk Cleanup" in the Windows search bar - Run as administrator - Check all)
 * Optimize all drives (Right click on a drive - Properties - Tools - Optimize)

-> **Note** Remember to turn off your computer at night, do not put it to sleep to prevent bugs.
-Also regularly clean your PC of dust to prevent components from overheating and therefore losing performance
+> **Note** Remember to turn off your computer at night, do not put it to sleep to avoid bugs.
+Also regularly clean your PC of dust to avoid components from overheating and therefore losing performance

-## Advanced optimizations
+## Advanced practices
 Uninstall a maximum of Windows applications and software that you do not use via the Control Panel.
-Do not use tools like Revo Uninstaller which can uninstall system apps like Edge or Store which will make the system unstable
+Do not use tools like Revo Uninstaller or CCleaner which can uninstall system apps like Edge or Store which will make the system unstable

 Disable as many programs as possible that launch at Windows startup (`Ctrl` + `Maj` + `Esc` - Startup)